If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 3. Clean Often

-Whether we are eating on the sofa or in the bed, the chances are there will be crumbs on the floor and the carpet.
-It is best if you can vacuum and clean the entire area well every time this happens.
+Whether eating on the sofa or in bed, crumbs will be on the floor and the carpet.
+It is best to vacuum and clean the entire area well every time.

 The crumbs should not be allowed to stay on the rug for long as that would lure silverfish in.
 They can make holes in the carpet while feeding on the food bits.
 Also, it is best to use a vacuum cleaner to clean this up as food crumbs get stuck to rugs and are difficult to clean otherwise.